LeoCommon/client/README.md

-# APOGEE
+# Client
-APOGEE is the system management and task scheduling daemon for SATOS.
+Is the system management and task scheduling daemon for SATOS.
 The following functionality is currently being provided.

 ## Commands
 | Commands         | Arguments                                 | Description                                          |